ray-project/ray/doc/source/cluster/kubernetes/user-guides/rayservice-high-availability.md

 ### Step 4: Verify the Kubernetes Serve service

+Check the output of the following command to verify that you successfully started the Kubernetes Serve service:
 ```sh
 # Step 4.1: KubeRay creates the K8s service `rayservice-ha-serve-svc` after the Ray Serve applications are ready.
 kubectl describe svc rayservice-ha-serve-svc